redis-developer/redis-polygon-search-trains-demo/README.md

 Once the index is created, Redis Stack automatically indexes the existing documents and tracks changes to them for us.
 Therefore we don't need to write code to maintain the index.

+Note that the order of creating the index and loading the documents doesn't matter.
+In this example, we're creating the index after loading the data but it could be done the other way around.
+The Search capability of Redis Stack will index documents for us from the moment the index is created, then track changes in the indexed area of the keyspace.
+It automatically adds, updates and deletes index entries as changes occur to tracked documents.

-Note that we're using the generic `sendCommand` function here as node-redis doesn't yet support the `GEOSHAPE` syntax in its more idiomatic `ft.create` implementation.
+Note also that we're using the generic `sendCommand` function here as node-redis doesn't yet support the `GEOSHAPE` syntax in its more idiomatic `ft.create` implementation.
 I'll revisit this code when this changes.

 ### Serving a Map and Defining the Polygon